-When companies trust, encourage and reward their employees, their employees feel more creative and create new ideas at work.
+When companies trust, encourage, and reward their employees, their employees feel more creative and create new ideas at work.
 These new ideas are often beneficial to the company.
 Innovative cultures create happier and more productive employees.
 Innovation can prepare a company to adapt to its industry and market and this ability to adapt can lead to a company's longevity as it must keep up with its competition to stay relevant.
 When a team searches for new methodologies or processes and creates new products, it may discover a groundbreaking idea or predict a future problem it may face.
-Both can help the company adapt to a changing landscape.
-To summarize, the benefits of having an innovative work culture include the following: 5
+Both can help the company adapt to a changing landscape.8